 Wonsan is a major North Korean port city and capital of Kangwon province.
-It is located on the east coast of the DPRK and used to be main contact point with Japan.
-Please check our North Korea map for more information.
+It was established in the 1880s.

 The road trip from Pyongyang is approximately 4 hours long, though this will include a stop at a guest house known for its... snake liquor.
 Nothing like this refreshment as you cross from one side of the DPRK to the other!

-Though a relatively bumpy ride, this trip is a fascinating one as it allows travellers literally drive across the DPRK from one side to the other going through smaller cities and counties allowing for a unique glimpse of people's life throughout this mysterious country.
+Though a relatively bumpy ride, this trip is a fascinating one as it allows travellers to literally drive across the DPRK from one side to the other.
+Going through smaller cities and counties allows us to have a unique glimpse of people's life throughout this mysterious country.

-Apart from seeing local sites, you can explore around the local port where people gather, go fishing and the beach where you can join in with the locals.
-Other highlights to be seen include the following:
+Apart from seeing local sites, you can explore around the local port where people gather and go fishing and the beach where you can join in with locals.
+Read on to what else there is to do in this port city!

 Swimming with locals will definitely be an experience you won't forget!

-Great chance to see the Korean kids enjoy their summer holidays.
+Great chance to see Korean kids enjoy their summer holidays.

 Chance to see where farmers live with their families.
 You will be able to enter a North Korean family's home and see the schools attended by the children which are located in the farm premises.